• Courses

 var videos = document.getElementsByTagName('video');

-It means that the code is looking for elements that are using the HTML tag <video> and will start listening to their events.
+The code mentioned above is looking for elements using the HTML tag <video> and will start listening to their events.
 If we go back to the MDN’s documentation about media events, you’ll see that those interactions are supported by <video> and <audio> elements.

 So, the final result of the HTML5 audio listener for Google Tag Manager is this: